ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week1/index.md

 ### Part 4 - Your First Codespace (In Progress)

 We'll be working with Github Codespaces for this lab!
 More documentation is available [here](https://docs.github.com/en/codespaces).It is an online Integrated Development Environment that allows us to work with our code directly online!
-**Important Note:** Make sure for codespaces when you apply for your Github Student Account in order to get access to the codespaces.
+**Important Note:** Make sure you apply for your Github Student Account in order to get access to the codespaces.

 ### Part 4 – Your First Workspace